-The bill payment method allows the retailer to submit payments for cannabis orders at participating financial institutions through online banking, telephone banking, or at a physical branch of the bank.
-Retailers have up to five (5) business days after the order is placed to make the payment.
+The bill payment method allows the retailer to submit payments for cannabis orders at participating financial institutions through online banking, telephone banking or at a physical branch of the bank.
 Once the payment is received and confirmed by AGLC, the goods ordered will be released for shipment.
-See section 3.3 Delivery Timing for details on how payment timing impacts delivery timing.
-If payment is not received within five (5) business days, the order will be cancelled.
+See Section 3.3 - Delivery Timing for details on how payment timing impacts delivery timing.

-5.1.2 Pre-Authorized Debit
+5.1.2 Pre-authorized Debit

 The PAD payment method requires an agreement to be signed between AGLC and the retailer, which allows AGLC to withdraw funds for an order from a bank account designated by the retailer.
-This form is available at aglc.ca/cannabis.
+This form is available here.
 Once the payment is received by AGLC, the goods ordered will be released for shipment.